giesselmann/nanopype/docs/installation.md

     pip3 install . --upgrade --install-option="--tools=$(pwd)../../bin"

 to make nanopype aware of the installed tools.
 This will create a .pth file in your python3 installation, modifying the PATH on python start.
-You may wish to test your installation by running:

-    python3 test/test_install.py

-The test will check all supported tools, if you do not plan to use parts of the pipeline, you can ignore partially failing tests.
-Building all dependencies can take a significant amount of time, currently ~30 min on a single core machine.

-***

 ### Core
 **Basecalling**